agraef/purr-data-intro/Purr-Data-Intro.md

 ![GUI and Startup options.](prefs-gui+startup.png){#fig:fig3}

-The final tab in the preferences dialog is the "Startup" tab ([@fig:fig3], right), which lets you edit the lists of library paths and startup libraries, as well as the additional options the program is to be invoked with.
+The "Startup" tab ([@fig:fig3], right) lets you edit the lists of library paths and startup libraries, as well as the additional options the program is to be invoked with.
 By default, Purr Data loads most bundled external libraries at startup and adds the corresponding directories to its library search path.
 If you don't need all of these, you can remove individual search paths and/or libraries using the "Search Paths" and "Libraries" lists on the Startup tab.
 Just click on a search path or library and click the `Delete` button.
 It is also possible to select an item and add your own search paths and external libraries with the `New` button, or change an existing entry with the `Edit` button.

 At the bottom of the Startup tab there is a "startup flags" field which lets you specify which additional options the program should be invoked with.
 This is commonly used to add options like `-legacy` (which enforces bug compatibility with vanilla Pd) as well as the `-path` and `-lib` options which provide an alternative way to add search paths and external libraries.
 For instance, to add the pd-faustgen2 extension to the startup libraries, the Startup Flags field may contain something like the following: `-lib faustgen2~`